 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Billingsley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Billingsley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Billingsley are a mix of both white- and blue-collar jobs.
 Overall, Billingsley is a town of construction workers and builders, service providers and managers.
 There are especially a lot of people living in Billingsley who work in office and administrative support (16.18%), management occupations (16.18%) and food service (13.24%).

 Setting & Lifestyle